netgen/ibexa-search-extra/docs/reference/subdocuments.rst

 2. ``Criterion $filter``

-  Filter is an instance of a criterion, with following of the standard eZ criteria being supported out of the box:
+  Filter is an instance of a criterion, with following of the standard Ibexa CMS criteria being supported out of the box:

   * ``LogicalAnd``